Satisfactory Academic Progress

 Appeal Process

-Once our office receives all of your appeal documents, it may take between 3-7 business days to review and process your appeal.
+Once our office receives all of your appeal documents, it may take between 5-7 business days for the SAP committee to review and process your appeal.
 You will receive an email from our office with our decision regarding your appeal once your appeal has been processed.

-If your appeal is approved, your financial aid will be reinstated and you will be placed on financial aid probation status.
-You are eligible for financial aid while on probation status.
+If your appeal is approved, your financial aid will be reinstated and you will be placed on financial aid academic plan status.
+You are eligible for financial aid while on academic plan status.

 Financial Aid Academic Plan

-If you are not able to achieve minimum SAP standards within one semester after being placed on probation status, you will be placed on an Academic Plan status.
+If your appeal is approved, you will be placed on an Academic Plan status.
 While on the Academic Plan status, you must meet all SAP standards each semester.
 We will continue to check your academic record each semester until you have met the minimum cumulative standards or you fail to meet the semester requirements.
 If you fail to meet the appeal conditions, you will revert to Financial Aid Suspension status and must appeal to have your aid reinstated.

 Once you have reached the minimum cumulative standards and are meeting all SAP requirements, you will only be reviewed at the conclusion of each spring semester, along with all other current students.